sputnikdev/eclipse-smarthome-bluetooth-binding/README.md

 4. Depending on what bluetooth adapter you have you will need to install one of the bluetooth transport extensions (or all of them if you have both types of bluetooth adapters).
 See [the compatibility matrix](#bluetooth-adapters-compatibility-matrix) below.
 ![Eclipse MarketPlace Bluetooth Transport installation](eclipse-iot-bluetooth-transport.png?raw=true "Eclipse MarketPlace Bluetooth Transport installation")
-Note: There are some certain prerequisites that must be met for the generic adapter type (TinyB Bluetooth Transport) to work properly.
+**IMPORTANT:** There are some certain prerequisites that must be met for the generic adapter type (TinyB Bluetooth Transport) to work properly.
 Please follow [these steps](https://github.com/sputnikdev/bluetooth-manager-tinyb#prerequisites) to find out if you need to do anything special.
 5. Finally install the Bluetooth Binding:
 ![ESH Bluetooth Binding installation](eclipse-iot-bluetooth-binding.png?raw=true "ESH Bluetooth Binding installation")